-\ The benchmark is the ICE BofAML 1-10 Year Government (RI) Index, a total return index published in Euros by ICE Benchmark Administration Limited.
-Following Brexit, ICE Benchmark Administration Limited, the Benchmark Index administrator, is no longer registered in the Benchmark Register.
-Since January 1st, 2021, ICE Benchmark Administration Limited is considered as a "third country" UK administrator vis-à-vis the European Union and no longer appears on the Benchmark Register.
-The non-EU benchmarks are permitted to be used in the EU until the Regulation 2016/1011's transition period which has been extended to January 1st 2024.
-During this time the ICE Benchmark Administration Limited can either be granted the UK "equivalence" by the European Union or "endorsement" or "recognition" as per Regulation 2016/1011.,.
-The composition of the index is reviewed on the last calendar day of every month.
-The index is valued daily.
-The majority of the index's underlying components are EUR-denominated government bonds publicly issued by euro area member states.
-Additional information on the Index, its composition, calculation and rules for periodical review and rebalancing and on the general methodology behind the Index can be found on https://indices.theice.com/.
+with "Bloomberg Index Services Limited" as benchmark Index administrators.
+Since 1 January 2021, "Bloomberg Index Services Limited" is considered as a "third country" UK administrator vis-à-vis the European Union and no longer appears on the benchmark Register.
+The non-EU benchmarks are permitted to be used in the EU until the Regulation 2016/1011's transition period which has been extended to 1 January 2024.
+During this time "Bloomberg Index Services Limited" can either be granted the UK "equivalence" by the European Union or "endorsement" or "recognition" as per Regulation 2016/1011).

+The life of the sub-fund will have four distinct periods: